Homelessness means not having a home – even if you have a roof over your head you can still be homeless.

-Family Intervention Project – provides support to families in reducing Anti-Social Behaviour who are at risk of losing their home.
+This service provides support to families in reducing Anti-Social Behavior who are at risk of losing their home.
 The model also includes supporting families who have resisted support in the past having multiple complex needs.
 This service also provides the Strengthening Families course designed for parents and children aged 9 – 12yrs.

-The Portsmouth Adult Intervention Project (AIP) has now been extended to support households with non dependant children and continues to highlight positive outcomes for local communities, individuals and families
+This service has now been extended to support households with non dependent children and continues to highlight positive outcomes for local communities, individuals and families

 This service provides support and accommodation to vulnerable families enabling them to maintain their own tenancy independently leading to secure tenancy with Portsmouth City Council.

-Tenancy Support Service –provides floating support to families who may be a risk of losing their homes, or may benefit from learning skills in order to manage their homes more effectively and independently.
-This Service also manages with a volunteer the Made of Money Course.
+This service provides floating support to families who may be a risk of losing their homes, or may benefit from learning skills in order to manage their homes more effectively and independently.

 The Portsmouth based Boost Project works with young people who are either being looked after by the local authority or who are about to leave care.
 The project aims to provide a “boost” to their independent living skills and to improve their life chances.
 This work also covers providing support to young people aged 16+ who are Unaccompanied Asylum Seeking Children.